alekal1/storage-app/README.md

 Proceed to `http://localhost:8080/swagger-ui.html` for swagger API documentation.

 ## Testing
+In total there are ~24 test cases for back end side.

+You can type `./gradlew testEngine` for filling UI with test data.

+It will add some items to admin user

+!NB make sure application is running!

 Type `./gradlew test (gradlew test on windows)` for running basic test cases